muhammadbilal9566/muhammadbilal9566/README.md

-- 👋 Hi, I’m @muhammadbilal9566
+- 👋 Hi, I’m Bilal Tech
 - 👀 I’m interested in Python Programming
 - 🌱 I’m currently learning Artificial Intelligence
-- 📫 How to reach me intagram : bilalyasin9566
+- 📫 How to reach me intagram : bilxal_007

 <!---
 muhammadbilal9566/muhammadbilal9566 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.